 We believe in creativity and that young people of all backgrounds should be able to develop their creative talent and craft and make a powerful contribution to society.
-If nothing else the pandemic has proved that the qualities and values of The BRIT School matter.
 The world needs creativity and the creative industries more than ever before; digital solutions, imaginative ideas, art, entertainment.
 It needs polymaths who value science, history, maths and art all at the same time.
 It needs original, responsible and ambitious young people - like you - to make the world work.
-And it needs a more inclusive society where everyone matters.
-We are proud at our 30th year milestone to have successfully nurtured creative skills in students from every type of background, alongside providing a robust and full academic curriculum to be the person and citizen they want to be.
-We will give them a future and a path to further training as well as the tools and the industry knowledge.
+And it needs a more inclusive society where everyone matters and being yourself is celebrated.

+For over 30 years, The BRIT School has successfully nurtured creative skills in students from every type of background, alongside providing a robust and full academic curriculum to be the person they want to be.
+If you choose to come here, we will give you the tools, skills, knowledge, training and industry opportunities to build a path to your future.

-Nearly 100% of all students who have graduated find work in a huge range of creative industries, or enrol for higher education.
+Nearly 100% of all graduating students find work in a huge range of creative industries, or enrol for higher education.

-If you choose to come here, you will be given the tools to carve out your career, the space to think and the environment to be you.
 This is a playground with professional boundaries where the raw talent of 14 - 19 year olds is nurtured by experienced world-class teachers.
 There are five qualities we want our students to take on when they come here: originality, responsibility, ambition, inclusivity and kindness.
 This means you will find your space here to unlock your creative potential, be your own person, be kind and act responsibly to others and yourself, and you will be accepting of the diverse community of artists you will work with every day.
-You will experience powerful assemblies on mental health, Black History and LGBTQ+, watch and participate in fantastic productions and exhibitions.
+You will experience powerful assemblies on mental health, Black History, neurodiversity and LGBTQ+, and participate in fantastic productions and exhibitions.

-There are industry standard facilities in our studios, classrooms and theatres thanks to, amongst many, but specifically Andrew Lloyd Webber, Nile Rodgers, the Utley Foundation, YouTube Music, Royal Bank of Canada, Netflix, Tim Cook at Apple and the Arts Council, all who have worked to support this School.
+There are industry standard facilities in our studios, classrooms and theatres thanks to, amongst many, but specifically Andrew Lloyd Webber, Nile Rodgers, The Utley Foundation, YouTube Music, Royal Bank of Canada, Netflix, Tim Cook at Apple and the Arts Council, all who have worked to support this School.
 We have an impressive Board of Trustees and an active BRIT Parent Community.